mugenmelon/mugenmelon.github.io/_posts/1970-01-01-future-proofing-interfaces.md

 // We only have to adjust our static wrapper function. const UEquipment* IEquippable::GetEquipmentAsset(const UObject* Target) {
-    return IsValid(Target) && Target->Implements<UEquippable>() ?
+    // Instead of using Cast() we use Implements() and Unreal's generated Execute_GetEquipmentAsset function. return IsValid(Target) && Target->Implements<UEquippable>() ?
 Execute_GetEquipmentAsset(Target) : nullptr;
 }
 ```